lebaston100/OBSliveTally/README.md

 Simple setup on windows:
 - Launch the "transferSettings.bat".
 This will find the configuration values in your locally installed obs and put them into the right place for you.
 This can only be done once.

+Simple setup on mobile devices:
+- Open "scanconnect.html" (for online hosted [here](https://lebaston100.github.io/OBSliveTally/scanconnect.html))
+- Allow camera access
+- Open the "Tools", select "obs-websocket Settings" and click on "Show Connect Info"
+- Scan the QR-Code with the phone camera
+- Click "Connect"
+- (Optional) Long press on a blank page segment to bring up the context menu and enable auto-reconnect

 Setup otherwise:
 - In the "obs-websocket Settings" copy the websocket password (If "Enable Authentication" is enabled) for later by clicking on "Show Connect Info"-Button -> Next to the "Server Password" field -> "Copy"-Button
 - Make sure that "Server Port" is 4455